-Now, this article is not so much about how to get leads as it is about how to nurture leads once you have them.
+Now, this article is not so much about how to get leads as it is about how to nurture them once they're in your funnel.
 However, it never hurts to cover a few simple content marketing methods proven to generate leads.

 Put simply, if you have a website, you should have a blog.
 Unless you have no interest in generating healthy, organic leads, a blog is one of the best and lower-cost methods of content marketing you have at your disposal.
 If you don't have a blog already, getting started is nothing to fear.

 Begin by brainstorming about topics that you think will deliver relevant content to your target audience.
 This will give you a laundry list of topics to choose from that you can start writing about.